apluslms/a-plus-rst-tools/README.md

 options are pre-selected when the exercise is loaded.
 The `+` character is written before `*` or `?` if they are combined.

-The `pick-any` directive has a `partial-points` option in order to award points for partially correct submissions.
+The `pick-any` directive has following options in addition to the common question options:

+* `partial-points`: When set, the question awards points for partially correct submissions.
 Zero points are awarded to answers that mark half or less of the options (checkboxes) correctly.
 The points scale linearly to the maximum points when more than half of the options are answered correctly.
+* `randomized`: When this option is used, a subset of the answer choices (checkboxes) is randomly selected for the user.
+The random selection changes after the user submits, but persists when the user just reloads the web page.
+The value of the option is an integer, which is the number of choices to randomly select from all of the defined answer choices in the question.
+The option `correct-count` should be also set when this option is used.
+* `correct-count`: The number of correct answer choices (checkboxes) to randomly select in the randomized `pick-any` question.
+This option is used with the `randomized` option.

 The `pick-one` questions are rendered with HTML radio buttons by default, but a dropdown (select) element may be used with the `dropdown` option.